Skip to content

 How accurate is the camera count?

 It is a brief-stage count, not a final camera schedule.
-The calculator uses field-of-view and overlap rules that match common layouts; stairwells, lift lobbies, exterior corners and privacy zones still need a real walkover before the drawing is issued.
+The calculator budgets cameras per 1,000 m² from sector-specific planning densities — it does not model field-of-view or overlap geometry.
+Stairwells, lift lobbies, exterior corners and privacy zones still need a real walkover before the drawing is issued.

 Does it account for low-light and high-contrast scenes?